opensourcecourse/functional-assignment/README.md

-# Functional assignment
+# Functional Assignment

-This assigment will introduce you to some of python more used functional features.
+Just like object-oriented programming, functional programming is a huge topic which we are only going to approach tangentially.
+Rather than learning functional programming in the abstract, (which python is arguably not a good fit for anyway) we are going to practice using some of python's functional features.

 ## Task 1: Function registration (5 points)

 Look at task_1.py and fill in the implementation.
 Running test_task_1.py will let you know if it is correct.

 ## Task 2: Decorative logging (5 points)

 Open task_2.py and fill in the implementation.
-Use test_task_2.py to check if it is working.
+Use test_task_2.py to check your work.

 ## Task 3: Simple DataClasses (5 points)